India Wants More Nuclear

 Installed nuclear power capacity to increase by 200% by 2031

-India offers business opportunities across the entire spectrum of plant lifecycle of NPPs
+India offers business opportunities across the entire nuclear plant lifecycle

 India NBP 2026